 Good looks and practicality are equal partners in this gorgeous kitchen.
 A tempered chartreuse island blends the sunny side of yellow with the vibrancy of lime green for a warm, springy look.
 The island was outfitted with a roll-out baking station, fashioned in the island's likeness, to make baking a breeze, and the frame is painted the same zingy chartreuse as the island.

-Garden bounty-inspired hues are fresh, flexible, and capable of laying groundwork for a kitchen color palette.
 With clever storage and a bit of whimsy, the asparagus-green island perks up this kitchen.
 The color also makes an appearance on perimeter cabinets and trim on the built-in shelves.
 A muted corn yellow colors the walls, and tomato-red and squash-yellow accessories complete the fresh-from-the garden look.